Nabilai Kibunguchy

-Nabilai Kibunguchy (born January 5, 1998) is an American soccer player.

-Career
+Nabilai Absolom Kibunguchy (born 5 January 1998) is a professional footballer who plays primarily as a centre-back for Singapore Premier League club club Hougang United.
+Born in the United States, he plays for the Kenya national team.

+College career

 Youth

-Kibunguchy was part of the Sacramento Republic from 2015 to 2016, where he made 30 appearances and scored a single goal.
+Kibunguchy was born and raised in Elk Grove, California.
+He was part of the Sacramento Republic from 2015 to 2016, where he made 30 appearances and scored a single goal.

 College

 Kibunguchy played college soccer at the University of California, Davis from 2016 to 2019.
 During his time with the Aggies, Kibunguchy made 52 appearances, scoring 3 goals and tallying 2 assists.
 Kibunguchy redshirted his freshman season following a season-ending injury and the Big West Conference was cancelled in 2020 due to the COVID-19 pandemic.
 During his college career, Kibunguchy was named All-Big West Conference First Team, Big West All-Freshman Team and Big West Conference All-Academic Team in 2017, and United Soccer Coaches All-Far West Region Second Team and All-Big West Conference First Team in 2019.

+Club career

-In 2019, Kibunguchy also appeared in the USL League Two with San Francisco Glens, where he earned a spot on the Western Conference All-Star Team.
+In 2019, Kibunguchy appeared in the USL League Two with San Francisco Glens, where he earned a spot on the Western Conference All-Star Team.